 Did you know?

 At Specsavers, colour vision tests are not part of the usual eye exam, so make sure you let us know if you’d like one.
-If you have any concerns about your colour vision, it's important to see your optometrist or GP.
+If you have any concerns about your colour vision, it's important to see your optometrist.

 This type affects the sensitivity to red light.

 This affects the sensitivity to green light.

 Both of these types are also known as ‘red/green’ deficiency and are the most common type of colour vision problems.
 People with this kind of colour vision deficiency may find it difficult to tell the difference between shades of red, orange, yellow, brown and green; different shades of purple; or confusing red with black.